Kangran/turtle-trading/README.md

 `context.portfolio.positions[position].amount` is negative if position is short.

-There are days where `data.history()` returns null prices for all markets.
+There are dates where `data.history()` returns null prices for all markets.

 Risk limits do not account for partial fills.